foxholmFinancial/about-foxholm-financial/README.md

-# Foxholm Financial: Quantitative Strategy & Architecture
+# Foxholm Financial: A Quantitative Registered Investment Adviser

 Welcome to the public repository space for Foxholm Financial, a fee-only registered investment adviser serving Georgia tech professionals.